jawahar273/practNLPTools-lite/README.md

 Error:
 (Unable to resolve "edu/stanford/nlp/models/lexparser/englishPCFG.ser.gz" as either class path, filename or URL) then you should have CoreNLP(Stanford).

+> Issue with Dependency Parsing after installing the it is better to take a look at [wiki page](https://github.com/jawahar273/practNLPTools-lite/wiki)

 Using Function getAnnoations(sentence) returns a dictionary of annotations.
 ```python